MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/findings.md

 **Recommended Mitigation:**

-Consider using a correctly describing event title, like the already exisiting and unused event "UpdatedFee".
+Consider using a correctly describing event title, like the already existing and unused event "UpdatedFee".

 ```diff
 function updateGuardianAndDaoCut(uint256 newCut) external onlyOwner {